11061055/nginx-log-exporter/README.md

 Change 2. add histogram buckets.

+Change 3. add prometheus gauge and summary.

-Change 3. trim and replace run as cycles with each output as the input of the next cycle.
+Change 4. trim and replace run as cycles with each output as the input of the next cycle.
 It's more flexible.